Matéo Maximoff: Literary career

 After World War II, Maximoff settled in France.
 He wrote eleven novels, which have been translated into fourteen languages.
 He also produced a book that included ethnographic photographs of the Roma in France.

-In 1961, Maximoff became an Evangelic pastor.
-He translated the Bible into Kalderash Romani language from French, although only the New Testament, Ruth and Psalms were published.
+In 1964, Maximoff became an Evangelical pastor.
+He translated the Bible into Kalderash Romani language from French in 1994, although only the New Testament, Ruth and Psalms were published.
 Many of his other books were published into English in the late twentieth century, before his death in 1999 in France.